Here is an introduction to the issue of confinement and pointers to pages at this site that bear on the subject.

 Lore that had developed within the military security community during the 80’s was that capability systems were especially poor at confinement.
 This was perhaps due to the idea that I would provide function to you by building an object and granting you access to that object.
 You would invoke the object, passing your secrets, to perform the function that I defined and you desired to use.
 I am obviously in a position to build that object so that it will reveal your data to me as it processes your data.

 While the above pattern is the most obvious way for me to provide function to you when we use the same machine, it not the only way.
 An alternative is for the confined program to be instantiated by a mutually trusted creator.
+The result is an object that obeys my code but only holds capabilities that I have managed to convince the creator are incapable of exfiltration.

 The factory design is predicated upon a system founded on capabilities and may be unsuitable to other systems.
 Readers unfamiliar with capability systems may be able to follow fewer details presented here than those who have studied such systems.